Beach Walking

 VIEWS TO THE NORTH FROM THE WEIRS CHANNEL BRIDGE

 Below are views of the Weirs Channel.
-Click here to for several more north-looking views of the Weirs Channel from the 1950s-1960s.
+Click here for many more north-looking views of the Weirs Channel from the 1950s-1960s.

 VIEWS TO THE SOUTH FROM THE WEIRS CHANNEL BRIDGE